videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/setup-call/leave-end-meeting.md

 Participant can choose to leave the meeting without removing all the other participants.
 This is typically done by `Leave Meeting`.

-Alternatively, if the participant is the host or the last person remaining in the session, they can choose `End Meeting` by removing all other participants, which will end the session for everyone.
+Alternatively, if the participant is the host or the last person remaining in the session, they can choose to `End Meeting` by removing all other participants, which will end the session for everyone.

 ### `leave()`